How to treat a rare 17th Century Dutch chart

 The final step in the treatment was to mount the chart for display.
 This was particularly tricky given the haphazard way in which the chart had been cut into eight sections.
 Navigational lines, edges of countries and many other details on the chart could not be aligned.
 The mounting of the chart required a lot of minute adjustments and I used Japanese tissue to soften the appearance of gaps.
 This required a lot of patience but the final result was definitely worth the perseverance.

 The chart is now complete and ready for display.
 The conservation treatment improved both the visual appearance and the strength of the paper and the mounting enhanced the readability of the chart.
-I urge you to go and see this brilliant chart in the new Pacific Gallery.
+I urge you to go and see this brilliant chart in the new Sackler Gallery: Pacific Encounters.
 I’m sure you will get as much enjoyment from it as I have.